Deeekim/llm-retreat/README.md

 This is a collection of learning and practise modules on the basics of large language models.
 The repository includes jupyter notebook files focused on different libraries such as datasets, transformers, among others.
 Topics range from the implementation of various NLP techniques, understanding both the use and reconstruction of some significant functions such as pipline and tokenizer, and so on...
 This is a small introduction for the month of July, complemented with various simple tasks using the libraries, such as toxic classification, emotion identification, and named entity recognition using pretrained models.
 See below for further details.

-Learning progress is following the LLM tutorial listed on Hugging Face.[^1] Many thanks to the writers and authors on the Hugging Face Hub.
+Learning progress is following the LLM tutorial listed on Hugging Face.
+[1] Many thanks to the writers and authors on the Hugging Face Hub.
 Datasets used are publicly available on the hub.

 # Topics covered: